Well, Just You Wait!: Remake

 In 2019, Soyuzmultfilm announced an upcoming remake of Nu, Pogodi.
 Volk and Zayats were given new designs and three new characters were introduced; Ulya the Roe Deer, Shu the Hedgehog, and Tim the Badger.
 One of the only living original creators, Felix Kandel, expressed his displeasure at seeing the remake and offered to pay the studio to not release it.
 The political party Communists of Russia requested that the State Duma ban Soyuzmultfilm from making the remake.
 Soyuzmultfilm planned to release the remake in winter 2020, but was forced to delay several times and announced finally a release of winter 2021.
 The series was made of 26 7-minute episodes and a second season in works for a future release.
-The first season was named "Kanikuly (Holidays)".
 The series got modernized for a younger demographic and audience.
 It also received an English dub under the title I'll Get You!
+Holidays.

 The first episode was released on 17 December 2021, to mass negative reviews.
 Episodes are available online as well.